mozilla-ai/agent-factory/docs/getting-started/usage.md

 uv run -m eval.generate_evaluation_case path/to/the/generated/agent
 ```

 This will generate a JSON file in the generated agent's directory with evaluation criteria.

+## 7) Use Agent Judge to Evaluate the Agent against the Evaluation Case

-Next, evaluate the agent's
-execution trace against the generated evaluation case:
+Finally, evaluate the agent's execution trace against the generated evaluation case:

 ```bash
 uv run -m eval.run_generated_agent_evaluation path/to/the/generated/agent